Thinkwise/docs/docs/sf/data_sets.md

 title: Data sets
 ---

 Data sets are collections of data that can be used for testing purposes.
+The tables within a data set will be cleared while testing.

 ![This image shows the data sets screen](assets/sf/data_sets_overview.png "Data sets") *Data sets*